Teens Seen: Art Showcase

 The Hudson River Museum, in partnership with sixteen high schools throughout Westchester County, highlights the complexity and diversity of teen experiences through art.

 The artworks reveal the depth, tension, and nuance of young adulthood—emphasizing that teenage life is not “easy,” “dramatic,” or “just a phase”—it’s layered, contradictory, and deeply felt.
-Most teens are balancing different demands in their lives—whether from contemporary media, family, peers, or even self-imposed pressures—yet at the same time they also want to have fun.
+The artworks reveal the many pressures teens are balancing in their lives, from societal and social media expectations about appearance to maintaining positive mental health while staying engaged as global citizens and family members.
+There is also a strong desire for connection, joy, and fun.
 Together, these works offer an unfiltered view of adolescence today—inviting us to look more closely, listen more carefully, and take seriously the perspectives of the next generation of artists.

 This exhibition is supported in part by a generous gift from the Anita K. Hersh Philanthropic Fund and 2025 Bridgemaker Prize awarded to the Hudson River Museum from the Art Bridges Foundation.